-- Mechanical Ventilation Affidavit: A letter must be submitted to confirm that the location has constant mechanical exhaust or natural ventilation that is designed to provide a minimum of 1 cubic foot per minute/square foot.
-The letter must be submitted by a Professional Engineer, Certified Industrial Hygienist, or Registered Architect on company letterhead and must have signature(s) and official seal. - Pressure Test Affidavit: A notarized pressure test affidavit of the cylinder manifold system conducted by a licensed plumber must be provided.
+Mechanical Ventilation Affidavit: A letter must be submitted to confirm that the location has constant mechanical exhaust or natural ventilation that is designed to provide a minimum of 1 cubic foot per minute/square foot.
+The letter must be submitted by a Professional Engineer, Certified Industrial Hygienist, or Registered Architecture on company letterhead and must have signature(s) and official seal.

+- Pressure Test Affidavit: A notarized test affidavit of the cylinder manifold system conducted by a licensed plumber must be provided.
 The affidavit needs to show the manifold system has been tested at 1.5 times greater than normal working pressure, but not less than 100 psi for a period of 30 minutes.
-The plumber who performed the test must sign the affidavit.
+The plumber who performed the test must sign the affidavit. - Technical Documentation: Manufacturer's technical data/design specification of the cylinder manifold header must be provided.